6 steps and tips to get the best coffee from your drip coffee maker

 You should turn off the heat, and remove the jug from the hotplate.
 Fill the jug with clean cold water and let it soak.
 Most of the dried coffee will rehydrate, and a gentle wash/rinse will remove it.
 A light 3M cleaning pad will help remove any remaining dross, if you are careful!

-Suggested Tips & Makers
+Suggested Tips & Tricks

 A little terminology note: in the USA what is referred to as a drip coffee maker is called filter coffee maker in other parts of the world.
 I use the term synonymously.